Oblongs/common-domain-model/docs/eligible-collateral-representation.md

-Although the industry will benefit from using a digital standard to describe collateral, there is also a need to recognise that market participants may want to identify eligible collateral without fully describing every feature and instead use industry identifiers, where available.
+Although the industry will benefit from using a digital standard to describe collateral, there is also a need to recognise that market participants may want to identify eligible collateral without fully describing every feature and instead just use industry identifiers, where available.
 Thus, the CDM also provides a means that collateral issuers can be identified using common legal entity identifiers such as an LEI.
-Similarly, asset types can be identified using a product ID such as ISIN or CUSIP or a standard taxonomy source.
+Similarly, specific assets can be identified using a product identifier such as an ISIN or CUSIP, or a standard taxonomy source.

 ## High Level Design Principles

-The foundational data structure from the highest level allows firstly to represent eligibility through specification of *criteria*:
+The highest level of the model is the definition of an Eligible collateral Specification which is a set of collateral *criteria* agreed between two parties.
+The *criteria* defines a list of one or more instances of collateral which make up the agreement.

 ![image](/img/cdm-graphical-ecs.png)

-The Asset type is used to specify criteria related to the nature of the asset, such as its type (cash, debt, equity, or other), its country of origin or its denominated currency.
+Asset Criteria is used to specify criteria related to the nature of the asset, such as its type (cash, debt, equity, or other), its country of origin, or its denominated currency.

-The Issuer type is used to specify criteria related to the issuer of the asset, such the type of issuer (government, corporate, etc), specific issuer name, or agency rating
+Issuer Criteria is used to specify criteria related to the issuer of the asset, such the type of issuer (government, corporate, etc), specific issuer name, or agency rating.

 Treatment is used to specify the valuation percentage, any concentration limits and or specific inclusion or exclusion conditions, which